 VALID REASONS FOR A NOTICE TO VACATE

-If a tenant breaches a term of their lease agreement, including the Residential Tenancy Act, the landlord/agent may issue a Notice to Vacate.
-The tenant has 14 days to comply with the lease agreement, in which case that Notice to Vacate ceases to have effect.
+If a tenant breaches a term of the lease agreement (including the Residential Tenancy Act), the landlord/agent may issue a Notice to Vacate.
+A tenant has 14 days to comply with the lease agreement (remedy the breach).
+If the tenant complies then the Notice ceases to have effect.

-In essence, if the problem is fixed within 14 days then the tenant cannot be evicted from that notice.
+In essence, if the problem is fixed within 14 days then the tenant cannot be evicted on that Notice.

 A Notice to Vacate can be issued when there is rent in arrears.
 On the first or second notice within a twelve month period, if the full arrears is paid before the effect date then the notice ceases to have effect.
 The landlord/agent must accept the arrears if paid during the notice period.

 When a third Notice to Vacate is issued in a twelve month period for rent in arrears, the landlord/agent can require the tenant to vacate even if the arrears is paid.
 To summarise, 3 strikes and you’re out.

 NOTE: The tenant must be served three valid Notices to Vacate, not simply notified that their rent is in arrears.

 The landlord/agent must issue a written Notice to Vacate if they want a tenant to leave at the end of a fixed term lease (an agreement with an end date).

 The landlord must give 42 clear days notice before the end of the fixed term tenancy, so long as the notice is received not more than 60 days before the end date of the lease.

 Tenants not receiving a Notice to Vacate will immediately rollover to a non-fixed term lease following the end date of the lease.

 A mortgagee (bank, building society or other lending authority) may take possession of a premises if the owner hasn’t made mortgage repayments.
 Once the mortgagee has taken possession they are legally entitled to give 60 clear days notice even if a tenant has a fixed term lease.